Kismuz/btgym/README.md

 #### next():
 Default implementation for BTgymStrategy exists.
-- Defines one step environment routine for server 'Episode mode';
+- Defines one step environment routine for server 'Episode mode'.
-At least, it should handle order execution logic according to action received.
+- At least, it should handle order execution logic according to action received.

 ### class BTgymData():
 Backtrader.CSVfeeds() class wrapper.